About Deveau Martial Arts

 What is the martial art taught at Deveau Martial Arts?

-The art taught at Deveau Martial Arts is Bujinkan Ninpo Taijutsu; commonly known as Ninjutsu.
+The arts taught at Deveau Martial Arts is Bujinkan Budo Taijutsu; commonly known as Ninjutsu.

 What is Ninjutsu?

-The system is an efficient martial art in that it emphasizes realistic combat situations in a safe, friendly and secure atmosphere.
+The system is an efficient martial art, which emphasizes realistic combat situations in a safe, friendly, and secure atmosphere.
 The art is a scientific fighting method in which a student is taught to analyze each opponents body type and use their balance and weaknesses against them.